FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Make sure that mongodb and nginx are both running.

-1. From the top level of the lichess project, execute `sbt -Dhttp.port=9663`
+1. From the top level of the lichess project, execute `./bin/dev`

 1. When sbt is finished retrieving dependencies, type `run` and press enter.